 Chocolate Chip Protein Cookie Dough Eggs

-Scoop dough into tablespoon sized balls and flatten to form an egg shape.
-Place in freezer for at least 30 minutes.
+- Form into eggs and place in freezer for at least 30 minutes.

 I may need another batch before Sunday.
 Oops…